wliu14/soma-task-tracker/README.md

 ### Part 2 — Image Previews

-- When user clicks on `Add Task`, it triggers **POST /api/todos** where the server makes an API Call to Pexels if key is present
+- On `POST /api/todos`, the server calls Pexels (when `PEXELS_API_KEY` is present) using the task title as the query.
-- The first result is picked and stored as `imageUrl` on the `Todo`
+- The first result is stored as `imageUrl` on the `Todo`.
-- If there are issues or the image is loading a template "Couldn't load image" card is placed
-- Gray frame shows while browser fetches the image or only if the request fails
+- Each task card always shows a consistent image area:
+  - Shows the fetched image when available
+  - Shows **No image available** when no URL exists
+  - Shows **Couldn't load image** when the URL fails to load

 ![Part 2 – Image Preview](./docs/part2-image-preview.png)
 ![Part 2 – Image Failure](./docs/part2-image-failure-template.png)